-So the battle of the bra fence was lost, victory going to the vocal minority who no longer have to suffer the sight of a fence that didn't look the same as every other fence.
-Rules have once again snuffed out something which dared to be different.
-What impresses me though is that the bra fence lasted as long as it did.
-The fact that it survived nearly seven years could be viewed as a win for humour and creativity.
+So it looked like the battle of the bra fence was lost, victory going to the vocal minority who no longer had to suffer the sight of a fence that didn't look the same as every other fence.
+Rules once again snuffing out something which dared to be different.

 But the battle wasn't really over.
 Humour and creativity won in the end, and the bra fence was relocated from the main highway to the driveway entrance of "The Cardrona" horse trekking and quad biking business.
 In 2015 it was named "Bradrona" and fitted with a donation box to raise money for breast cancer.